Man discovers severed penis inside a pot in the garden of his mother's house

-Filho is a gardener and took care of the plants in his mother’s garden when he came across the unusual contents in the glass container.
+The son is a gardener and took care of the plants in his mother’s garden when he came across the unusual contents in the glass container

-A rather unusual case caught the attention of the Argentine police.
-The case of a gardener who found a severed penis inside a glass jar at his mother’s house while tending the garden is being investigated.

 The discovery took place on a property in Balcarce, a city in the province of Buenos Aires.
 The information is from the Ric Mais portal.